 The central server is a dedicated computer which basically stores the signal fingerprint database(s) and runs position calculations when the infrastructure is in charge of determining the location of the visiting mobile node.
 Actually, we store two different fingerprint databases on our central server.
-One is used for pedestrian users, while the other one is for invehicle customers.
+One is used for pedestrian users, who want to find their cars parked in the garage, while the other one is for in-vehicle customers.
 Of course, the number of specific fingerprint databases can be increased depending on other features, as well.

-In the presented iParking system we used a simple algorithm to decide which database should be applied.
+In the presented iParking system, we used a simple algorithm to decide which database should be applied.
 The users entering the garage at the car entrance will use the invehicle database (the fingerprints were recorded with a device located in a vehicle), while the users coming from inside the building will utilize the pedestrian fingerprint database (the fingerprints were recorded with a device carried by a pedestrian).
 We used centralized fingerprint management, however an alternative is if the mobile device determines its own position assuming that it has enough storage capacity, computation power and it possesses the fingerprint database.
 This alternative may have also benefits when device specific fingerprint databases are available.